Castles of scotland

 Fortunately, a real Thane of Cawdor, William Calder, who built the castle, comes with a fun legend himself.
 It is said Cawdor Castle's location was chosen not for any logical strategic reason or its resources; this would be far too simple.
 No, this decision came from where all the most reliable and sensible ideas originate: a dream.

 The Thane had a dream that told him to load a donkey with the gold required to build the new castle, and wherever it lay down to rest, that is where he should build it.
 Apparently, this is what happens when you have 14th-century 'screw you money'; you are wealthy enough to just strap gold to a beast of burden and say 'meh, let's see how this plays out.'
-I will not be selecting any real estate by slapping a bank card on a Chihuahua and developing wherever it lays down to lick its butt.
+I will not be selecting any real estate by slapping a debit card on a Dachshund and developing wherever it lays down to lick its butt.

 Culzean